-If you’ve slowly grown tired of weekly Pizzeria Locale and Tap & Burger deliveries during the pandemic, consider thinking outside the (bento) box.
-Uchi Denver from Austin’s James Beard Award-winning Chef Tyson Cole is the fourth restaurant under the Uchi banner, and, thankfully for sushi lovers, it boasts a bold, Texas-sized menu to boot.
+There are a number of places to go in Denver.
+If you’ve slowly grown tired of weekly Pizzeria Locale and Tap & Burger deliveries, consider thinking outside the (bento) box.
+Uchi Denver, from Austin’s James Beard Award-winning chef Tyson Cole, is the fourth restaurant under the Uchi banner, and thankfully for sushi lovers, it boasts a bold, Texas-sized menu to boot.
 The offerings are creative, innovative, and uncommon.
 So, even if you have a favorite sushi joint in the city, Uchi likely has something you’ve never tried.
-The restaurant is currently open for dine-in service (according to strict guidelines) or, even better, pick it up or get delivery through Uber Eats.

 My Brother’s Bar

 Sure, you’ve already been.
-But, My Brother’s Bar is still the perfect place to eat (again) for three reasons: Its historic cachet as the oldest bar in Denver (honestly, Kerouac drank here); it serves some of the city’s best burgers; and it has two winter-ready outdoor patios available right now.
-Delivery is also available through Uber Eats and DoorDash.
+But, My Brother’s Bar is still the perfect place to eat (again) for three reasons: It has historic cachet as the oldest bar in Denver (honestly, Kerouac drank here), it serves some of the city’s best burgers, and it has two winter-ready outdoor patios available.

-Right now, the safest things to do near and within the city are all outdoors.
-Use this time as an excuse to check out all those al fresco Denver bucket-list experiences that all the tourists talk about but you’ve yet to see for yourself.
+There are a bunch of things to do in Denver in the outdoors.
+Check out all those al fresco Denver bucket-list experiences that all the tourists talk about but you’ve yet to see for yourself.
 If heading into the mountains for a week isn’t in the cards right now, check out these great things to do a little closer to home.

-The number of breweries in Metro Denver is dizzying.
-The actual total ranks north of 75 and closer to 100 if you take into account neighboring cities.
+The number of breweries in metro Denver is dizzying.
+The actual total is north of 75 and closer to 100 if you take into account neighboring cities.
 There’s hardly been a better time to grab a flight at the few (or dozen) you’ve yet to visit.
 Start building your wish list here if you haven’t already.
-The best part is that many breweries like Seedstock are set up with winter-friendly outdoor patios, and some like Cerebral Brewing and Ratio Beerworks are delivering, too.
+The best part is that many breweries like Seedstock are set up with cold-weather-friendly outdoor patios.
 If you’re partial to (or also enjoy) liquor, wine, and cider, you can always make checklists for those as well.
-Many of the city’s distilleries, wineries, and cideries are set up for al fresco tasting and to-go orders.
+Many of the city’s distilleries, wineries, and cideries are set up for al fresco tasting if you want to try all the flavors.

 Locals in every city are quick to pooh-pooh the tourist attractions in their hometown, but those attractions are popular and “touristy” for a reason.
 If you’ve never explored Denver’s most famous spots, now’s the perfect time to put on your tourist hat and try to see the city for the “first” time.

 Garden of the Gods is an easy first pick, and that’s exactly why we’re including it.
+It is the answer to the question “What is Denver known for?”
 Even among the long list of Colorado’s natural wonders, this Colorado Springs attraction ranks near the top.
 Explore its more than 1,300 acres of sandstone formations with a hike, by bike, or on horseback.
 The park is situated at the base of Pikes Peak — arguably the state’s most famous 14er (that would be a mountain that rises higher than 14,000 feet in elevation) — and the one that inspired the poem America the Beautiful.
 Round out your visit with a drive to the snowy summit, where you’ll find some of the state’s best views.

 While you’re at it, take in the views at Red Rocks, too.
-Although the amphitheater is famous for its legendary concerts, most have been canceled for the foreseeable future.
-But, it’s still an incredible destination even when nothing is going on.
-Plan a midweek visit if possible where you can enjoy a leisurely hike around its beautiful sandstone formations, and take in the stunning views without the crowds.
+It’s an incredible destination.
+Plan a midweek visit if possible, where you can enjoy a leisurely hike around its beautiful sandstone formations, and take in the stunning views without the crowds.

-Lastly, check out Union Station (again) for plenty of social-distance-friendly indoor things to see and do.
-The stunning, century-old Beaux-Arts architecture make this a worthy destination in its own right, especially in winter.
+Lastly, check out Union Station for indoor things to see and do.
+The stunning, century-old Beaux-Arts architecture makes this a worthy destination in its own right.
 But, it’s also become something of a foodie destination with everything from authentic Italian eats at Tavernetta to farm-to-table cuisine at Mercantile to cocktails at Terminal Bar located inside the station’s historic ticketing office.
 Plus, the collection of local retailers like Tattered Cover Book Store makes this a spot worth lingering at well past dinnertime.